-“Ahhh baby bread mummy, William love baby bread”.
+“Ahhh baby bread mummy, the mancub love baby bread”.

 While he was in there I checked out the doctor’s surgery and school/learning room; again, could not fault – lots of happy children and lots of great ideas to stimulate the imagination of little ones.

 Each room has its own post box outside and you can collect the mail and take it to the post box – the mancub loves Postman Pat and loved playing postman.

 The little stables were super cute, not up my little ones street(terrible pun, sorry) but we had a little mooch nonetheless.

 Off he went, pretend-blending plastic ham, cutlery and other random concoctions, singing happily and pretending to cook.